 3. Summary of research surveys in 2012

 A number of multi-species trawl surveys are conducted by the Groundfish Section and Groundfish staff participate in trawl surveys conducted by other groups.
-For a summary of research trawl survey activity in 2012, please see Appendix 2.
-Other research surveys conducted in 2012 include longline and trap surveys.
-These surveys are described under their respective species programs below.
+For a summary of a.
+Research program

 1. Pacific Cod